How I Work

 What I call Emotion Recipes, are what the brain uses to predict our emotional responses.
 All of our past experiences are stored in our subconscious and can be used for future prediction of our emotions, reactions, thoughts and decisions.
 The brain makes errors and can correct for it, only if we consciously change the recipe.
 The idea behind this is very intuitive, but also nuanced in how the brain uses the sensory data it receives.

 Have you ever try to cook a meal with a faulty oven, not the right utensils, or not enough energy?
 Our body, aka the Kitchen, has the tools to help the brain with cooking up our Emotion Recipes.
-More importantly, a well-funded and maintained kitchen allows our brain, the Chef, to be more effective at the job.
+However the brain needs a healthy budget of energy—the body's currency—too keep the kitchen running and to be more effective at its job.
+Learning how we budget energy and maintain our "Kitchen" is very important to our emotional wellbeing.

 A cook follows known recipes to prepare food.
 A chef is is trained to understand flavors, cooking techniques, create recipes from scratch with fresh ingredients, and have a high level of responsibility within a kitchen.
-You may have been cooking your emotion recipes, however I am inviting you to become an Emotion Chef.
-As Emotion Chefs advance, their ability to identify the flavors of their emotions, allowing them to better manage them.
+We learn to "cook" our emotion recipes from a very young age, however I am inviting you to become an Emotion Chef.
+Emotion Chefs hone their ability to identify the flavors of their emotions, allowing them to better manage them.